The cover of my intermediate level textbook on the Solar System. The beautiful comet image is the work of Dominique Dierick of Gent, Belgium.

 I have published an undergraduate textbook, "Physical Processes in the Solar System".
 The book has been adopted at more than a dozen universities.
 However, it is now out of print.

 I have been active in the Canadian and international astronomical communities.
 I have been a member, Vice-Chair, and Chair of the Scientific Advisory Council of the Canada-France-Hawaii Telescope (1980 - 83), and more recently a member, Secretary, Vice-Chair, and Chair of the Board of Directors of the CFHT (1990 - 1997).
 I was President of Commission 25 (Photometry and Polarimetry) of the International Astronomical Union (1994 - 1997).
 I was a member and Chair of the Grant Selection Committee for Space and Astronomy (1980 - 83).
 I have been a member of the Board of Directors of the Canadian Astronomical Society (1994 - 1998), and served for two years as President.
-I am currently President of Commission 36 (Theory of Stellar Atmospheres) of the International Astronomical Union.
+I was President of Commission 36 (Theory of Stellar Atmospheres) of the International Astronomical Union.

 In the spring of 2002 I was awarded the C. S. Beals Award of the Canadian Astronomical Society.
 This is the highest research honour awarded by the Canadian astronomy community.

 Early in my career, I worked extensively with Roger Angel on magnetic fields in white dwarf stars.
-We were involved with Jim Kemp in the discovery of the first of these multi-megagauss fields in Grw +70 8247, and Roger and I did most of the early search and discovery work in this field for the next few years, before we both moved on to other projects.
+We were involved with Jim Kemp in the discovery of the first of these multi-megagauss fields in Grw +70 8247, and Angel and I did most of the early search and discovery work in this field for the next few years, before we both moved on to other projects.

-More recently, I have been interested primarily in physical processes that occur in envelopes and atmospheres of upper main sequence A and B stars.
+More recently, I have been interested primarily in physical processes that occur in envelopes and atmospheres of upper main sequence A and B stars, and (again) in white dwarfs.
 I have searched for and measured magnetic fields in such stars extensively, using both polarimetry and spectroscopy.
 I have tried to clarify which types of A and B stars have strong, coherent magnetic fields, and which don't.
 I have also tried to find clues in the magnetic data about how the strong fields of the magnetic A and B stars evolve with time.
 I have worked on modelling magnetic field geometries using a variety of techniques.
 Recently I have been modelling both field structure and the distributions of chemical elements over the surfaces of magnetic stars from spectra using my own set of FORTRAN spectrum synthesis programmes for stellar atmospheres permeated by magnetic fields (yes, lots of working scientists actually use FORTRAN, in spite of much editorial comment from colleagues in computer science).
 An example of this work may be found in Landstreet, Barker, Bohlender and Jewison 1989, The magnetic field and abundance distribution geometry of the peculiar B star HD 215441, Ap.
 J., 344, 876.

 I have several current research interests.
 One is participation in a big mapping project to derive detailed maps of magnetic field structure and surface chemical element distributions over the surface of a number of known magnetic Ap stars, using wonderful new data obtained with the Musicos spectropolarimeter at Pic-du-Midi.
 A second project is to model individual line profiles in a number of very sharp-lined A and B stars, in an effort to detect directly the local line profiles of these stars, using high resolution, high signal-to-noise ratio spectra.
 This is an effort to see what information can be extracted from such profiles about conditions in the stellar atmosphere, particularly about the weak convection that may be present, and about the adequacy of LTE models to describe line formation in A and late B stars.
 A third project is an effort to find parametrized magnetic models for a large sample of new Ap star magnetic field measurements by Mathys and his collaborators, and to see what information about Ap magnetic fields is hidden in these data.
 And of course there are other projects waiting for a little time....